aquasecurity/tracee/docs/docs/policies/rules.md

 ## Events

 ### Type of Events
-The value of an `event` it's the event name from the supported events.
+The value of an `event` is the event name from the supported events.

 For example: `syscall` event would be the `syscall` event name.